 We always need volunteers, interns, patrons, and angels!

 Please consider hitching your horses to ours.
 Join us on May 4th in Raleigh's beautiful Joslin Garden for

 an afternoon of season preview and review performances,family activities, student showcases, fabulous food (and our own Seed inspired cocktail), and our first ever ONSITE PLAYWRIGHT'S CHALLENGE .
 Suggest story elements or perform a monologue, sonnet, or a page of dialogue that is conceived, furiously typed, and printed ON THE SPOT by some of our favorite Seed writers!

-Parents of little ones: Join us for the April 7th matinee of The Justice Theater Project's Real Women Have Curves.
-While you enjoy the show, ages 4+ will spend the afternoon with our team doing show themed activities, a craft, playing theatre games and enjoying a snack.
+Parents of little ones: Join us for a matinee of The Justice Theater Project's Caroline or Change While you enjoy the show, ages 4+ will spend the afternoon with our team doing show themed activities, a craft, playing theatre games and enjoying a snack.
 Free with confirmed adult admission.
 To register email firstname.lastname@example.org

 Seed Art Share celebrates shared arts experiences for Triangle performers, patrons, and the people they love!